 Although often called morning sickness, nausea during pregnancy can happen at any time.
 Hormone levels are a contributing factor, including rising levels of the hormones human chorionic gonadotropin (hCG) and/or estrogen.
-Not every women experiences nausea, so do not be concerned if you are not experiencing this symptom.
+Not every woman experiences nausea, so do not be concerned if you are not experiencing this symptom.
 Try the following to relieve any sickness:

-- ► Eat small frequent meals.
+- Eat small, frequent meals.
 The stomach empties slowly during pregnancy and may not hold a large meal.
-Avoid spicy, fried and greasy foods. - ► Keep crackers at your bedside.
-Some women find that eating crackers before getting out of bed or moving around can help. - ► Some women have aversions to certain smells.
-Identify the trigger situations and avoid them. - ► Try fresh ginger.
-Ginger can be found in certain beverages, such as sodas or teas.
+Avoid spicy, fried and greasy foods. - Keep crackers at your bedside.
+Some women find that eating crackers before getting out of bed or moving around can help. - Some women have aversions to certain smells.
+Identify the trigger situations and avoid them. - Try fresh ginger.
 Make sure to look for items made with real ginger.
-You can also try grating fresh ginger into a beverage. - ► Take your prenatal vitamins with your evening meal or before bed rather than on an empty stomach.
+You can also try grating fresh ginger into a beverage. - Take your prenatal vitamins with your evening meal or before bed rather than on an empty stomach.